gravitational/teleport/docs/5.0/kubernetes-5.0-migration.md

 In this scenario, we're running multiple Trusted Teleport clusters, one for each Kubernetes cluster.

-### Option 1: Teleport Kubernetes agents in each Kubernetes cluster
+### Recommend Option 1: Teleport Kubernetes agents in each Kubernetes cluster

 This is the recommended approach for handling multiple Kubernetes clusters.